Photographing splashes is always great fun, especially with coffee! They are dynamic, eye-catching and not so hard to shoot.

 To hold our balancing construction in the air we can use professional clamps like Wimberley Plamp II.
-This is basically an articulating arm with a clip at the end.
-It’s designed to hold flowers and reflectors, but can handle a small coffee cup too.
+This is an articulating arm with a clip at the end.
+It’s designed to hold flowers and reflectors but can handle a small coffee cup too.

 Or you can choose a clamp used for needlework and other crafts.
-Usually these clamps are just as steady as professional ones.
+These clamps are as steady as professional ones.
 They’re not as flexible, but a bit cheaper.

 I use both types, clamping one end to my working table and holding cups with another, angling them to a perfect position.